 Now that you have identified your knowledge gaps, conducted a preliminary investigation on the topic and set limits on your research based on your current information need.
-You are ready to write out your research question or thesis statement.
+You are ready to write research guestion vour or thesis out statement.
 Research questions and thesis statements can be understood as two sides of the same coin.
 You can start with a research question and restate it as a thesis statement, or vice versa.
 The characteristics of a good research question can be used to create a good thesis statement.
 A good research question has several characteristics.